APHA-CSU/btb-forestry/README.md

 [![btb-forestry CI](https://github.com/APHA-CSU/btb-forestry/workflows/btb-forestry%20CI/badge.svg)](https://github.com/APHA-CSU/btb-forestry/actions)

 `bTB-forestry` is APHA's nextflow pipeline for analysing phylogenies and SNP matrices for bovine TB, on a clade-by-clade basis.
 It is inteneded as a follow on process to [btb-seq](https://github.com/APHA-CSU/btb-seq) and has been specifically designed around the outputs (summary csv and directory structure) from that pipeline.

-Finally, the pipeline formats trees correctly and extracts information in
+The outputs of btb-forestry are intended for use in [ViewBovis](https://github.com/APHA-CSU/ViewBovis).

 **Quick start**
 To run the pipeline with default settings: